Soil Bearing Capacity: Terzaghi and Meyerhof

 The stability of a foundation depends on the soil's ability to support the loads transferred from the structure above.
 When the applied stress exceeds the soil's bearing capacity, failure occurs, compromising the foundation and potentially the structure itself.
 Understanding bearing failure modes is critical in geotechnical engineering to ensure safe and reliable foundation design.

-The Ultimate Bearing Capacity refers to the maximum pressure that the soil can sustain before failure.
-This capacity is influenced by several factors, including soil density, shear strength, cohesion, the angle of internal friction, and foundation depth. where the applied loads exceed the soil's supporting (bearing) capacities.
+The ultimate bearing capacity refers to the maximum pressure that the soil can sustain before failure, where the applied loads exceed the soil's supporting (bearing) capacity.
 The structure-soil interaction is affected by the soil's density and shear strength as well as the depth of the footing supporting the structure above.
-Failure occurs when the soil bearing capacity is exceeded: in this article, we will elaborate on the three different modes of bearing failure.

 There are three primary modes of foundation bearing failure: